This post may contain affiliate links. Read our disclaimer.

 This bowl comes together from start to finish in less than 15 minutes, so when I'm really not joking when I say it's EASY.

-Start by cooking the pork in a skillet over the stove.
-While the pork is cooking, prep the veggies–cucumber, carrots, and jalapeño–by slicing them.
+Step 2: Slice the vegetables.
+While the pork is cooking, prep the veggies--cucumber, carrots, and jalapeño--by slicing them.
 For this recipe, I bought shredded carrots, but you can also buy carrot sticks and slice them yourself if you prefer.

 Want to make a few changes?
 No problem.
 Here are a few that I think would work well: